On this page

 Use Library Search to start searching for books and more

-Library Search is the default search engine for the SFU Library, with a search box on most parts of the Library website.
-This is the best place to start when looking for print or electronic books, journal or magazine articles, subject and course guides written by our subject librarians, information about the Library's services and initiatives, and many other types of information.
+Library Search is the default search engine for the SFU Library.
+This is the best place to start when looking for print or electronic books, journal or magazine articles, subject and course guides written by librarians, information about the Library's services and initiatives, and many other types of information.

 Search specialized databases for detailed information on your topic